Workshop #1

 Nitrites: 1 mg/L

 🧠 Using data from EWG, what is the most recently reported nitrate concentration by your water utility?
+Are your’s over the limit?

 Monitoring Nitrogen: YOU! 🔬💧